Davey Oberlin

 Davey Oberlin is an American musician.
-He is best known as the onstage keyboardist for the nu metal band Korn.
-Oberlin is also known for his work in symphonic deathcore group Winds of Plague.
+He is best known as the touring keyboardist for Korn.
+Oberlin is also known for his work in heavy metal group Five Finger Death Punch and symphonic deathcore group Winds of Plague.

 Background

 At sixteen, Oberlin drew animation in-betweens at Cartoon Network for animated television series The Powerpuff Girls.
 Between 2003 and 2009, Oberlin worked as a game tester at Activision, testing popular video game titles including Call of Duty, Call of Duty: World at War, Guitar Hero World Tour, X-Men Legends, 007: Quantum of Solace, and Spider-Man: Web of Shadows.
 Oberlin also provided the score and sound design for the mobile game hits GraveStompers and Avenged Sevenfold's Hail to the King: Deathbat, where Oberlin voiced a majority of the characters and produced several ambient themes.

 Musical career

 Early career

 Between 2003 and 2005, Oberlin joined rocker Jennifer Finch's band The Shocker touring Europe and the United States as lead guitar and second vocals.
 Following his exit from the band, Oberlin formed the Orange County, California based band Perish.
 With Perish, Oberlin released a record produced by Paul Miner of Death By Stereo fame.
 Several years later, Oberlin, along with Perish, released an album exclusively in Japan.
 The album included the song "The Hammer," which featured guest vocals from Dave Peters of Throwdown fame.

 In 2009, Oberlin joined the extreme metal band Dawn of Ashes.
 Oberlin co-wrote the band's album Genocide Chapters for Metal Blade Records under the stage name Volkar Kael.
 The band toured as opening act for Dimmu Borgir across the United States and Canada.

 Following his time with Dawn of Ashes, Oberlin joined the band Stolen Babies featuring Gil Sharone of Marilyn Manson/The Dillinger Escape Plan fame.
 Oberlin played drums and lead guitar for the band while touring with bands including Katatonia, Sevendust, and The Devin Townsend Project.